moovida-me/linkit-smart-mt76x8/README.md

     ```
     $ make V=99
     ```
 9. After the build process completes, the resulted firmware file will be under `bin/ramips/openwrt-ramips-mt7688-LinkIt7688-squashfs-sysupgrade.bin`.
-Depending on the H/W resources of the host environment, the build process may **take more than 2 hours**.

 10. You can use this file to do the firmware upgrade through the Web UI.
 Or rename it to `lks7688.img` for upgrading through a USB drive.